Seth Hopkins, son of accused Florence officer shooter, expected to enter plea on sex crime charge

-RICHLAND COUNTY, SC (WBTW) – According to the Richland County Sheriff’s Department, Seth David Hopkins is set to enter a plea on a criminal sexual conduct charge on Monday, December 16 at the Richland County Courthouse.
+RICHLAND COUNTY, SC (WBTW) – Seth David Hopkins is set to enter a plea on a criminal sexual conduct charge on Monday, December 16 at the Richland County Courthouse, according to the Richland County Sheriff’s Department.

 The agency sent News13 the update on Tuesday evening.

-In August, eight additional charges were filed against Seth, including 5 counts of ‘criminal sexual conduct with minor or attempt’.
+In August, eight additional charges were filed against Seth, including five counts of “criminal sexual conduct with minor or attempt”.

 Seth’s father, Fred Hopkins, is accused of shooting seven law enforcement officers in Florence in October of 2018 as they attempted to serve a search warrant on Seth.